liquibase/liquipy/README.md

 #### YAML Changelogs

-In Liquipy, changelog is a list of database migrations in SQL that contain the DDL to update the schema.
+In Liquipy, a changelog is a list of database migrations in SQL that contain the DDL to update the schema.
 It should also contain the SQL to rollback to the previous state, which allows users to navigate to any spot within the changelog.
 Each changelog contains one or more numbered changesets, identified by an integer as its key.

 Here's an example of a changelog with one changeset.

     1:
-      author: Matt Taylor
+      author: Richard Smoker
       comment: Creating happy table.
       tag: version-0.1
       sql: |